akshatbhargava123/IPL_Data_Visualization/README.md

 * You create the webapp in VueJS ✅ (tried to make code as modular as possible using component based architecture using VueJS)
 * You can optimize the loading time ✅ (optimized loading time by caching the stuff in IndexedDB using localforage so we don't make fetch requests every time to get CSVs)
 * You make it mobile responsive  ❌
-* You make it a PWA ⚠️ (partially done, updated manifest file but couldn't get prompt for add to homescreen, I didn't get custom service worker working in this project)
+* You make it a PWA ✅ (done, vue-pwa plugin of vue-cli automatically enabled PWA capabilities by injecting a workbox powered SW)
-* You make it offline usable ❌
+* You make it offline usable ✅ (after first load, the application is served offline via service worker, thanks to vue-pwa plugin)

 ## What I think can be added using the datasets provided but didn't implement?
 1. Player Partnerships' table in sorted order